runadock/docs/docs/DevelopersGuide.md

 The Callback object provides two methods you can use to get return information about your running container.
 Here is an implementation example for the Callback object:

     @Test
-    public class RunadockTest {
+    public class Example {
       Runadock runadock;
       private State state;

 			@BeforeTest
 			public void setUp() {
 				this.runadock = RunadockFactory.connect(
-				    "<your username of RunADock>",
+				    "<your username of runadock>",
-            "<your authorization key can be found at https://dev.runadock.io/terminal/#/tokens>");
+            "<your authorization key can be found at https://runadock.io/terminal/#/tokens>");
 			}

 			@Test(enabled = false)